google/uribeacon/specification/README.md

 * Configuration Mode (connectable)

 In the URI Advertising mode a beacon will periodically transmit (typically at 1 second intervals) an ADV packet containing: flags, transmit power, and an encoded URI.
-In this state the beacon content cannot be modified, and the devices does not support a connection.
+In this state the beacon content cannot be modified, and the device does not support a connection.
 See [UriBeacon ADV packet](AdvertisingMode.md) for a full description.

 In the Configuration Mode the UriBeacon is connectable and supports the UriBeacon configuration service.
 Using this service, the ADV packet payload can be modified, parameters can be locked/unlocked with a passcode, and operational characteristics modified.
 See [Uribeacon Configuration Mode](ConfigService.md) for a full description.